ioannis-mouratidis/ai-plays-pokemon/setup_guide.md

 ### mGBA-http won't connect
 - Ensure mGBA is running FIRST
 - Ensure Lua script is loaded in mGBA
+- **Important:** Verify that the port in the Lua script (default 8008) matches the port mGBA-http is connecting to
 - Check firewall isn't blocking port 8008
 - Try restarting both mGBA and mGBA-http